 Complicating matters for firefighters was the flooring saturated with oil from the days when the building was used by the J.B.
 Wise company.
-17 firefighters from Arsenal, Factory and Lillian Street companies fought the blaze with thick black smoke and temperatures reaching 200 degrees.
+17 firefighters from Arsenal, Factory, and Lillian Street companies fought the blaze with thick black smoke and temperatures reaching 200 degrees.

 According to The Times, the building was then owned by Edward H. Massey, Jr., president of Massey’s Furniture Barn, who purchased it from Marine Midland Bank Northern.
-The site was vacated by J. B. Wise Co. in 1953, ending its 76 years of business and later occupied by Wilbur’s Discount Center from March of 1959 until 1964.
+The site was vacated by J. B. Wise Co. in 1953, ending its 76 years of business, and later occupied by Wilbur’s Discount Center from March 1959 until 1964.

-Edward Massey renovated the interior of the 401 Mill Street at the expense of $10,000 and opened Watertown Roller Skating Rink in 1975.
-Steel beams were installed to eliminate support posts and provide skaters with a 7,000 square foot floor free from obstructions while a snack bar was added next to the skating floor.
+Edward Massey renovated the interior of 401 Mill Street at the expense of $10,000 and opened the Watertown Roller Skating Rink in 1975.
+Steel beams were installed to eliminate support posts and provide skaters with a 7,000-square-foot floor free from obstructions, while a snack bar was added next to the skating floor.

-Shortly thereafter, the roof partially collapsed and the building was condemned while $14K was owed in back taxes and penalties by its then owners.
-That amount climbed to $31K by 1998 when the city acquired the property and finally tore down the last remnants of the old factory shown below in November, 1999.
+Shortly thereafter, the roof partially collapsed and the building was condemned while $14K was owed in back taxes and penalties by its then-owners.
+That amount climbed to $31K by 1998 when the city acquired the property and finally tore down the last remnants of the old factory shown below in November 1999.